singularitti/cgcnn/README.md

 Before defining a customized dataset, you will need:

 - [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) files recording the structure of the crystals that you are interested in
-- The target properties for each crystal (not needed for predicting, but you need to put some random numbers in `id_prop.csv`)
+- The target properties for each crystal (not needed for predicting, but you need to put some random numbers in `id_prop.csv`.
+Add one column per target property if you want multi-output regression.)

 You can create a customized dataset by creating a directory `root_dir` with the following files:

-1. `id_prop.csv`: a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file with two columns.
-The first column recodes a unique `ID` for each crystal, and the second column recodes the value of target property.
-If you want to predict material properties with `predict.py`, you can put any number in the second column.
-(The second column is still needed.)
+1. `id_prop.csv`: a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file whose first column records a unique `ID` for each crystal.
+Every additional column stores one target property value, so you can train on multiple target properties simultaneously by adding more columns.
+If you only want to predict without known targets, you can still put placeholder numbers in these target columns.

 2. `atom_init.json`: a [JSON](https://en.wikipedia.org/wiki/JSON) file that stores the initialization vector for each element.
 An example of `atom_init.json` is `data/sample-regression/atom_init.json`, which should be good for most applications.